GautierDorval/ssa-e-a2-doctrine/patterns/non-transactional-silence.md

 This pattern defines when silence is mandatory.

+This pattern is a manifestation of Q-Layer (interpretative legitimacy).
+It is not an exception mechanism.
+It is the expected output when response authorization conditions are not satisfied.

 Silence is not a failure.
 It is an authoritative response when information is not explicitly published or validated.

 ## Principle